 Hardly Strictly Bluegrass attendees are encouraged to be environmentally friendly and bike or use public transportation to the festival.
 No hard alcohol is allowed, but you’re still allowed to bring your own beer and wine.

-If you have an appetite for southeastern-Asian, vegetarian food, you might be interested in the Phuket Vegetarian Festival in Thailand.
+If you have an appetite for southeastern-Asian, vegetarian food, you should consider heading to amazing Phuket for the vegetarian festival.
 Be warned, though: This isn’t a festival dedicated to meat-free eating.
 It is, perhaps, one of the most intense celebrations in the world and is not for the squeamish or faint of heart.

 The festival’s other name is the Nine Emperor Gods Festival.
 Unmarried men and women known as “masong” invite the spirits of the gods to enter their bodies under trance and proceed with extreme, self-mutilating body piercings (usually around the mouth area) and burning-coal walks.
 The masong are not allowed to eat meat, drink alcohol or have sex to maintain pure thoughts and a clean body.